The following information is NOT printed on this postcard:

 Nepal is a landlocked country in South Asia and, as of 2010, the world's most recent nation to become a republic.
 It is bordered to the north by the People's Republic of China, and to the south, east, and west by the Republic of India.
 Nepal is a country of highly diverse and rich geography, culture, and religions.
 The mountainous north has eight of the world's ten highest mountains, including Mount Everest.

-By some measures, Hinduism is practised by a larger majority of people in Nepal than in any other nation.
+By some measures, Hinduism is practiced by a larger majority of people in Nepal than in any other nation.
 Buddhism, though a minority faith in the country, is linked historically with Nepal as the birthplace of Siddhartha Gautama, who as the Buddha gave birth to the Buddhist tradition.

 A monarchy throughout most of its history, Nepal was ruled by the Shah dynasty of kings from 1768, when Prithvi Narayan Shah unified its many small kingdoms.
 In 2006, however, decade-long People's Revolution by the Communist Party of Nepal (Maoist) along with several weeks of mass protests by all major political parties of Nepal culminated in a peace accord, and the ensuing elections for the constituent assembly voted overwhelmingly in favor of the abdication of the last Nepali monarch Gyanendra Shah and the establishment of a federal democratic republic in May 28, 2008.
 The first President of Nepal, Ram Baran Yadav, was sworn in on 23 July 2008.